ShoaibShokat03/bablojs/template/README.md

 ### 1. bablo.js - Virtual DOM Engine

-**Purpose**: The heart of BABLOJS.
+**Purpose**: The heart of BABLOjS.
 Handles Virtual DOM creation, diffing, and patching.

 **Key Functions**:
 - `render(component, container)`: Renders a component to a DOM element